rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 the presequent section.
 In addition to that, the presequent section is said to be "a parent section of" the inner section.

-Note that a section may be an inner section with regards to multiple parent sections.
+Note that a section may be an inner section to multiple parent sections.
 That is, because like any other node, a section can be subsequent to multiple open presequent sections.
-Consequently, an inner section is related any such section.
+Consequently, an inner section is related to any such section.

 Note that allowing multiple parent sections is merely a formal approach.
 The semantics will be clarified when the relationship between sections is clarified.